Adilmunawar/adinox/README.md

 * **Bug Reports:** Report any issues you find.
 * **Feature Requests:** Suggest new features.

-## License

-AdiNox is licensed under the [License Name] License.
-See the [LICENSE](LICENSE) file for more information.
-(Replace with the actual license, e.g., MIT, Apache 2.0)

 ## Security

 * **Important:** Emphasize the importance of keeping the secret keys stored within AdiNox secure.
 If someone gains access to these keys, they can generate valid OTPs.